In My Language That Sounds Like

 - A Syrian singer earned the nickname "Pensselisetä" (brush uncle) in Finland after videos of his wedding singing group were put on YouTube with Finnish subtitles on how the singing sounded like.
 The "narrative" includes pulling Nile geese up my ass, among other absurd and raunchy twists.

 - In Dutch, the word for Cook is spelled Kok.
 Guess what that sounds like.
+For added interest, Kok or de Kok (the cook) are perfectly common Dutch last names.
+The Prime Minister through most of The Nineties was Wim Kok.

 - And in the other direction, the Dutch "kut" sounds like English "cut" but means "cunt".